legal resources necessary to hold negligent facilities accountable.

 The investigative team interviewed a Certified Nursing Assistant (CNA) who revealed “you forgot to perform hand hygiene and change gloves during [resident’s] perineal care.
 She revealed a failure to do so could cause the spread of germs and cause infections.”

 Do you believe that your grandparent, parent or spouse died prematurely or suffered serious injury while a resident at Signature Healthcare at Jefferson Manor Rehab and Wellness Center?
 Contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
+Our network of attorneys fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.

 Our legal team provides every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
 Let us begin working on your case today.